Safe storage of your working data and regular backups are essential during your research project.

 What backup and storage options are available to me at the University?

 Data storage in Oxford is usually provided at the departmental level.
 Ask your departmental IT Officer if they have any server space that you or your research group could use.
-Failing that, the NSMS team at IT Services offer managed server space for a fee.
-See the NSMS website for further information.
+Failing that, the Infrastructure Chargeable Services team at IT Services offer managed server space for a fee.

 Some of the tools and services provided by the University for researchers include space for data and document storage.
 The Nexus SharePoint service, for instance, provides 25 GB, and OneDrive for Business, provided as part of the Nexus365 suite of tools, gives University members 5TB of storage space.

 IT Services provides a University-wide, centrally-funded, backup and long-term file storage service for staff and postgraduate students – known as the HFS (Hierarchical File Server).
 It provides an automated backup service for personal computers and servers alike.
 Find out more on the HFS website.

 The University is furthermore undertaking a project to scope and provide dedicated storage for research data.
 Further details will appear on this site in due course.